MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet05.md

 **Exhaust**

+Note: As of 10/22/2020 the exhaust is too short.
+Should be at least an inch longer, maybe two.
+Will be updated later.

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi02Exhaust.pdf">Semi Exhaust</a>.

 **Base**

+Note: As of 10/22/2020 the base is missing some holes.
+These will be added at a later time.

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi03Base.pdf">Semi Base</a>.